You can create a new environment based on any existing blueprint or template in your account.

 Select Cloud Provider

-Click the icon of the desired cloud provider.
-A configuration dialog will appear for the selected provider.
+Click the icon of the desired cloud provider to display its configuration dialog.

-You can select and configure multiple external cloud providers for the environment, if needed.
+You can select and configure multiple external cloud providers for the environment, when needed.

 Use an External Resource Script